The Outer Banks of North Carolina are home to many historical, natural

 to fill your visit many of which are unique to the area.

-ps, you could just sit on the porch and enjoy the view.
+PS, you could just sit on the porch and enjoy the view.